isomerpages/ncss-ssi/_about-us/04-contact-us.md

     - other: Email- <a href="mailto:socialserviceinstitute@ncss.gov.sg">socialserviceinstitute@ncss.gov.sg</a>
   - title: Join Our Mailing Lists
     content:
-    - other: Receive the latest learning and development updates from SSI by signing up for our various mailing lists. <a href="/About-Us/Join-Our-Mailing-Lists/">Sign up here!</a> [Sign up here!](https://form.gov.sg/5f19b056d034a60011cd0c42){:target="_blank"}
+    - other: Receive the latest learning and development updates from SSI by signing up for our various mailing lists. <a href="/About-Us/Join-Our-Mailing-Lists.md/">Sign up here!</a>
 ---